aPisC/phroper/readme.md

 # Fields

 The field parameters can be passed as the last argument of field constructor.
-All field type is inherited from Phroper\Model\Fields\Field.
+All field type is inherited from Phroper\Fields\Field.
 The base field parameters can be found in the following table.

 | Parameter name                               | Description                                                                            | Default                   |
 | -------------------------------------------- | -------------------------------------------------------------------------------------- | ------------------------- |